FAQsAnswers to your frequently asked questions about self publishing

 A manuscript assessment is a good option for writers who struggle to identify flaws in their own work but can fix the problem areas once they are pointed out.
 It is also helpful for anyone who is still in the early stages of writing their book and wants some initial guidance to ensure that their writing is reasonably polished before embarking on the (more costly) editing stage.

 Does my book require professional editing?
 What does an editor actually do?

-At Brisbane Self Publishing Service we consider professional editing (or, at the very minimum, proofreading) to be a crucial step in ensuring the success of your book.
-One of most common problems with self published books is the occurrence of easily avoidable spelling mistakes, grammatical errors and typos.
+At Brisbane Self Publishing Service, we consider professional editing (or, at the very minimum, proofreading) to be a crucial step in ensuring the success (and marketability) of your book.
+One of most common problems with self published books are easily avoidable spelling mistakes, grammatical errors and typos.
 Anything that compromises the reader’s experience will detract from their appreciation of your book and their overall assessment of your ability as a writer.

 Why should I get my book's interior pages professionally typeset?

 Professionally formatted text is an important aspect of book design.
 A clear hierarchy and readable typeface help to create an interior page layout that is inviting to your readers.
 When you examine self-published books that stand the test of time and that constantly make the bestseller lists, all of them have been formatted and typeset using professional desktop publishing software such as Adobe InDesign